tomasmark79/bitwig/README.md

 - This project will help you focus on creating in Bitwig Studio on Linux and experience a truly amazing Bitwig experience.
 - The project focuses on controlling the transport layer using the mouse and possibly other global keyboard shortcuts in Linux.
-- The project also solves the ongoing problems with **not works Play/Stop SPACEBAR** when is active window focus within child plug-ins.
-Very often scenario not only in Linux!
-This problem will simply disappear, because you will have the most comfortable option of Play/Stop transport control.
+- The project also solves the ongoing problems with **SPACE BAR not working**.
 - It is also a very interesting experience that you can call Play even if you are outside the work window or activity.
 Starting the transport control will show you the window back.

 # What is it about?